Zero-waste Travel: How We Do It

-At Montanya Distillers, we’ve noticed something cool about deciding to be 100% zero waste by 2020.
+At Montanya Distillers, we’ve noticed something cool about dramatically reducing waste throughout our company.
 The more we work toward it and the more we talk about it, the more people want to know how we do it.
 Especially when it comes to the things so many of us do, like travel.

 All it takes is one trip to the airport, a fast food joint, or even a Whole Foods to realize that single-use trash is everywhere.
 It can feel like an epidemic.
 Or the zombie apocalypse… Turn down one piece of trash, and the others just keep coming!
 (Equally scary too.)